 The speakers emphasized that their comments applied to patients with ailments other than cancer, where the use of opioids may be the only way to effectively alleviate pain.

-Pain Relief After Surgery
+Relief and Pain Management Alternatives After Surgery

 A non-opioid medication called Exparel® from Pacira Pharmaceuticals provides pain relief after surgery, which reduces the need to prescribe opioids to patients, according to Janet Poppe, vice president, payer and employer relations for Pacira.